ESPRI-Mod/synda/docs/sdt/user_guide.rst

 A background process checks the download queue regularly and download the files.

-The downloaded files are stored in the :ref:`data directory <config-param-ref-sdt>`.
+The downloaded files are stored in the :ref:`data <config-param>` directory.

 Install a dataset: